Multi-Terrain Pattern: Development

 The MTP camouflage design was intended to perform consistently across a wide range of environments encountered, particularly for operations that the military had been deployed in during 2009.
 Initial concept was made with the environment of Helmand Province in mind.

 British Troops in Afghanistan operate in a mixed landscape, including desert, woodland, mountains and urban.
 The development team at the Defence Science and Technology Laboratory tested various camouflage variations against the standard army disruptive pattern material and the desert DPM to determine the best balance of colours.
 The current HM Armed Forces camouflage were then tested alongside off-the-shelf multi-terrain camouflage.
 The tests were against terrain that soldiers are likely to encounter across the landscape in Afghanistan.

 A wide range of camouflage colours were tried in Britain, Cyprus, Kenya and Afghanistan.
 Camouflage patterns were compared with in-service and commercially available patterns—including those from Crye Precision in the United States.
 The trials included visual comparisons, objective assessments of the time to detect the different camouflage patterns against different backgrounds, and subjective user opinions on the efficacy of the performance.

-Crye's "Multicam" pattern was determined to be the best performing, across the widest range of environments (by a significant margin) and was subsequently selected as the basis for the new British MTP camouflage, and combined with the shapes of the existing British DPM pattern.
+Crye's "Multicam" pattern was determined to be the best performing, across the widest range of environments (by a significant margin) and was subsequently selected as the basis for the new British MTP camouflage, but modified with shapes that were closer to those of the existing British DPM pattern.
 Crye designed the new pattern for the UK's MOD, with the MOD holding the licence to print the pattern.
 The MTP pattern itself was not tried against other patterns and its adoption was based solely on its similarity to the original Crye Multicam pattern.

 In 2019, a variant of the MTP camouflage pattern was selected by the New Zealand Defence Force to replace the current issue MCU service uniform across all services by 2023.
-Designated NZMTP, the new camouflage has a modified colour palette better suited New Zealand's landscape.
+Designated NZMTP, the new camouflage has a modified colour palette better suited to New Zealand's landscape.